dboxed/dboxed-website/content/docs/get-started/introduction.md

 solutions are great at detecting local network connectivity, meaning that being in the same AWS-VPC will cause a significant performance boost and reduce traffic cost, while not getting strictly dependent on the existence of the VPC.

-Dboxed also implements a cloud-agnostic volumes implementation that uses S3 for periodic and controlled incremental backups.
+Dboxed also implements cloud-agnostic volumes that use S3 for periodic incremental backups.
-When a workload needs to move to another server, a final backup is performed, allowing the new server perform a full restore before re-starting the workload.
+When a workload needs to move to another server, a final backup is performed, allowing the new server to perform a full restore before re-starting the workload.

-Later versions of dboxed will use AWS EBS volumes or Hetzner Volumes to allow faster migration between servers, again without getting dependent on them.
+Future versions of dboxed will use AWS EBS volumes or Hetzner Volumes to allow faster migration between servers, again without getting dependent on them.